Rules and Regulations

 "Owner" means a person who owns, directly or indirectly, any portion of an applicant or licensee.

-"Person" means an individual, general partnership, limited partnership, corporation or other legal entity.
+"Person" means an individual, general partnership, limited partnership, corporation or any other type of legal entity or legal organization.

 "Player" means an individual who plays a sports lottery game.